TheRealKasumi/NikoLight/ReadMe.md

 ## Introduction

-TesLight is an open source ambient light that you can build by yourself.
+TesLight is an open source ambient light that you can build yourself.
 The project is primarily aimed at people who are not looking for a ready-made solution and prefer to tinker, modify, extend and work on it as a community.
 As the name suggests, the project was started primarily for Tesla vehicles.
 The focus is on the Model 3 and Model Y.